How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 The length of your credit history is one of them.

-Defined as the length of time between the moment you opened each of your accounts and your most recent transaction, the length of your credit history constitutes 15% of your total credit score.
-A longer credit history offers a clearer picture of a consumer's long-term financial habits.
+Defined as the length of time between the moment you opened each of your accounts and your most recent transaction, the length of your credit history accounts for 15% of your total credit score.

 New credit accounts make up approximately 10% of your score.
 However, this doesn’t mean that you should apply for a dozen credit cards and take out multiple personal loans at once.

 Opening new accounts will inevitably lower your median account age.
-To simplify your credit-building journey, we suggest you apply for more credit and open new accounts only when needed.
+To simplify your credit-building journey, we suggest you apply for more credit and open new accounts only when needed; be cautious with revolving credit accounts such as credit cards and lines of credit.

 How to Repair Your Credit in Six Easy Steps